xStarbound/xStarbound/doc/lua/vehicle.md

 #### `void` vehicle.setLoungeOrientation(`String` loungeName, `String` orientation)

 Sets the lounge orientation for the specified lounge position.
-Valid orientations are "sit", "stand" or "lay".
+Valid orientations are `"sit"`, `"stand"` or `"lay"`.

 ---